-Inventory.
-Inventories are determined at the lower of cost and net realizable value with cost determined under the specific identification method and may consist of raw materials, work in process and finished goods.
-JAKAFI and ICLUSIG raw materials and work-in-process inventory are not subject to expiration and the shelf life of finished goods inventory is 36 months from the start of manufacturing of the finished goods.
+JAKAFI, ICLUSIG and PEMAZYRE raw materials and work-in-process inventory are not subject to expiration and the shelf life of finished goods inventory is 36 months from the start of manufacturing of the finished goods.
 We evaluate for potential excess inventory by analyzing current and future product demand relative to the remaining product shelf life.
 We build demand forecasts by considering factors such as, but not limited to, overall market potential, market share, market acceptance and patient usage.
 We classify inventory as current on the consolidated balance sheets when we expect inventory to be consumed for commercial use within the next twelve months.

 Variable Interest Entities.
 We perform an initial and ongoing evaluation of the entities with which we have variable interests, such as equity ownership, in order to identify entities (i) that do not have sufficient equity investment at risk to permit the entity to finance its activities without additional subordinated financial support or (ii) in which the equity investors lack an essential characteristic of a controlling financial interest as variable interest entities ("VIE" or "VIEs").
 If an entity is identified as a VIE, we perform an assessment to determine whether we have both (i) the power to direct activities that most significantly impact the VIE's economic performance and (ii) have the obligation to absorb losses from or the right to receive benefits of the VIE that could potentially be significant to the VIE.
 If both of these criteria are satisfied, we are identified as the primary beneficiary of the VIE.
-As of December 31, 2019, there were no entities in which we held a variable interest which we determined to be VIEs.
+As of December 31, 2020, there were no entities in which we held a variable interest which we determined to be VIEs.

 Long Term Investments.
-Our long term investments consist of equity investments in common stock of publicly-held companies with whom we have entered into collaboration and license agreements.
+Our long term investments consist of equity investments in common stock of publiclyheld companies with whom we have entered into collaboration and license agreements.
 We classify all of our equity investments in common stock of publicly-held companies as long term investments on our consolidated balance sheets.
 Our equity investments are accounted for at fair value using readily determinable pricing available on a securities exchange on our consolidated balance sheets.
-For the years ended December 31, 2019 and 2018, changes in fair value of our equity investments are reported on our consolidated statements of operations as an unrealized gain (loss) on long term investments.
-For the year ended December 31, 2017, the change in fair value of our equity investment in Calithera Biosciences, Inc. was recorded in accumulated other comprehensive income (loss) prior to the adoption of ASU No. 2016-01 on January 1, 2018.
+All changes in fair value are reported in the consolidated statements of operations as an unrealized gain (loss) on long term investments.